 A decision about whether a drug prescribed for you is covered by the plan and the amount, if any, you are required to pay for the prescription.
 A member or a member's authorized representative must formally request a coverage determination by calling or writing to the plan.

 The Coverage Gap, also known as the "Donut Hole," is the third stage of coverage in the standard Medicare Part D plan.
 This stage begins when your total drug costs (the amount that both you and your plan pay) reach an amount specified each year by the Centers for Medicare & Medicaid Services (CMS).
-You will continue to pay less each year in this stage until the gap is closed by 2020.
-By then, you will pay only 25% of the cost for covered brand-name and generic drugs during the gap.
+You'll remain in this stage until your yearly out-of-pocket expenses reach a maximum amount set by Medicare.

 A general term that refers to all of the prescription drugs covered by your plan.